 WILL THE BUILDING WORKS AFFECT THE LIBRARY’S EXHIBITION PROGRAM?

-During this time you can still view original collection material in the new ArteFact or Fiction? display in the Macquarie building (Lower Ground 1), and enjoy our popular level 1 displays, talks and panel discussions and free film screenings.
+During this time you can still view original collection material in the ArteFact or Fiction? display in the Macquarie building (Lower Ground 1), and enjoy our popular level 1 displays (What Goes Pop! is now on), talks and panel discussions and free film screenings.

 When will the project be finished?